Wadjinny/Emotion_detection/README.md

 # Emotion_detection
-Emotion detection based on a LSTM model and Twitter
+Emotion detection based on a LSTM model and Twitter data